 Samsung T7 Touch

-Samsung's latest external drives are something special, with really impressive transfer speeds that can top out at more than 1GB/s, but what we love most about it is that new fingerprint reader.
+Samsung's latest external drives are something special, with really impressive transfer speeds that can top out at 1,050MB/s, but what we love most about it is that new fingerprint reader.
 Biometric security is something we're all used to with our phones, but it makes perfect sense to use it as a buffer around potentially precious data.

 That it also has a nice, small size to make it super portable, and connectivity and compatibility with Macs and PCs makes it as useful as you'd hope, and a sure thing as our 1TB SSD of choice, with other sizes also available.